-The targets and initiatives identified in this plan and emissions reductions from electricity generation would result in approximately a 70% reduction from BAU in 2050, or a 63% emissions reduction from 2015 levels.
-By 2030, emissions would be reduced 40% from BAU, falling short of the 50% reduction goal.
+The targets and initiatives identified in this plan and emissions reductions from electricity generation would result in approximately a 73% reduction from BAU in 2050, or a 66% emissions reduction from 2015 levels.
+By 2030, emissions would be reduced 44% from BAU, falling short of the 50% reduction goal.
 The projected emissions reductions graph above includes reductions from (1) Xcel Energy's 2050 carbon-free generation mix, (2) reductions from the actions included in the plan, and (3) remaining emissions.
 The emissions that remain primarily come from natural gas use in buildings, and gasoline and diesel used in vehicles.
-To achieve carbon neutrality, the city will need to implement more advanced actions to replace remaining fossil fuel use, like electrification, dramatic shifts in land use, and thermal grid technologies.
+To achieve carbon neutrality, the city will need to implement more advanced actions to replace remaining fossil fuel use through electrification, dramatic shifts in land use, and thermal grid technologies (such as efficiency, waste heat capture, and renewable energy sources applied to the heating and cooling system).